Particle model theory applied to energy transfer in state changes, internal

 By doing work on a gas in this way

-you increase the internal energy store of the gas and this ends up as
+the increase in the internal energy store of the gas ends up as

 air, tyre and pump.